Elysee Palace, a lavish mansion

-The Banqueting Hall is located in the western wing of the Elysee Palace.
+The lavish Banqueting Hall is located in the western wing of the Elysee Palace.

 Guillaume Dubufe painted in 1896 the panels of the boxed-ceiling.

-Finally, 18th century tapestries woven in the Manufacture Nationale des Gobelins adorn the walls.
+The Manufacture Nationale des Gobelins produced the (18th century) tapestries that adorn the walls.

 The room was entirely refitted in 1976 and in 1984.